Written by Evi Idoghor

 It is important to forgive because we have all sinned and are in need of forgiveness from God.
 If we are not willing to extend mercy to others, why should God forgive us?
 It doesn't work that way.
 God has called us to live in unity and harmony; He gives us things freely and expects that we extend such grace to others.

 This takes me to the parable of the unforgiving servant in the Bible.
 The servant owed his master; let’s say $100,000 and the master required his payment.
-When the servant couldn’t come up with the money, the master ordered for the servant to be sold, together with his family, for his payment to be made.
-I can imagine the terror the servant felt, if you’ve ever been in debt, and then you can understand his feeling.
+When the servant couldn’t come up with the money, the master ordered for the servant to be sold, together with his family, in order for his payment to be made.
+I can imagine the terror the servant felt, if you’ve ever been in debt, then you can understand his feeling.

-You know like when the creditors start calling you for their money, you start thinking, why did I borrow money in the first place?
+You know like when the creditors start calling you for their money, you start thinking—why did I borrow money in the first place?
 The servant pleaded with the master to have mercy on him and give him time to make the payment, and the master heeded his request and took it a step further to forgive his debt altogether.
 Then this servant went and found another servant who owed him like $100 and started harassing him for the money owed to him.

 The servant asked for mercy as well and time to pay up.
 But this unforgiving servant refused and ordered for his fellow servant to be thrown in prison until he paid up.
 You will think he needed the $100 to pay the $100,000 he once owed.
-The mercy that the master once extended to him, he refused to extend it to others.
+The mercy that the master extended to him, he refused to extend it to others.

 So when others got wind of it, they were disappointed and went to tell the master what was going on.
 The master, furious on hearing this, ordered for the unforgiving servant to be thrown in prison and tortured until he paid the last penny.